Writing Clearly and Simply

 Additional Considerations for Users with Reading Disorders and Cognitive Disabilities

-All of the writing guidelines discussed above will improve the chances that users with reading disorders or cognitive disabilities will understand the text.
+The guidelines above will help users with reading disorders or cognitive disabilities understand text.
 Nevertheless, these guidelines will be insufficient for some users, especially for those who read poorly, or who cannot read at all.
 Text content will always pose problems for these users.
-Some of the recommendations most relevant to people with cognitive disabilities are the following:
+Here are some recommendations for targeting people with cognitive disabilities:

 - Reduce text to a bare minimum.
 Pages with a large amount of text can intimidate users with reading difficulties.
 For this audience, the less you say, the better.

 - Be as literal as possible.
 Some people with cognitive disabilities have a hard time distinguishing between the literal meaning of ideas and implied meaning.
-Sarcasm and parody can be especially confusing for some people.
+Sarcasm and parody can confuse people, especially on the web.

 How Can Writers Know if They Have Achieved Clarity and Simplicity?

-Strictly speaking, writers cannot know for sure whether their writing is truly "clear and simple."
-No matter how well writers think they have explained a concept, some of the readers will almost always misunderstand.
+There is no definitive, objective test for "clear and simple" writing.
+No matter how well writers think they have explained a concept, some readers may misunderstand.

-Algorithms, such as the Gunning Fog Index, Flesch Reading Ease Index, and Flesch-Kincaid Index attempt to evaluate the readability or reading level of text content.
-Such algorithms appeal to some experts because they are based on clear-cut mathematical formulas.
-The tests produce measurable results.
-Unfortunately, the tests' emphasis on quantitative (numerical) accuracy can mislead writers into thinking that achieving clear and simple writing is a well-defined, formulaic process, when it is not.
-The algorithms themselves are somewhat questionable too, since they use such superficial criteria as the number of syllables, the number of words, the length of sentences, etc, all of which are indirect measures of readability, at best.
+Algorithms, such as the Gunning Fog Index, Flesch Reading Ease Index, and Flesch-Kincaid Index attempt to evaluate readability or grade level of text.
+Such algorithms are appealing because they are based on mathematical formulas and measures.
+Unfortunately, the emphasis of these tests on quantitative accuracy can mislead writers into thinking that clear and simple writing is a formulaic process.
+The algorithms themselves are somewhat questionable too, since they use such superficial criteria as the number of syllables, the number of words, the length of sentences, etc., all of which are indirect measures.

-Users of Microsoft Word can evaluate written content against the Flesch Reading Ease scale and the Flesch-Kincaid Grade Level scale within the word processor itself.
+Microsoft Word can evaluate against the Flesch Reading Ease scale and the Flesch-Kincaid Grade Level scale.
 Word also provides a percentage count of passive sentences (the lower the percentage the better).

-Although readability tests are only a superficial measure of true readability, they can at least provide some basic feedback and give authors a general idea of how readable their documents are.
+Although readability tests are only a superficial measure of true readability, they can at least provide some basic feedback and provide a measure for comparison.

 It is not easy to write clearly and simply, but it is important to try.
-Users are more likely to understand your writing if you take the time to organize your thoughts and write them in the clearest, simplest form possible, taking into account your audience.
-To maximize understandability for people with cognitive disabilities, limit the text, add appropriate illustrations, and avoid indirect or implied meanings (such as sarcasm or parody).
-In the end, nearly everyone benefits from clarity and simplicity.
+Users, especially those with cognitive disabilities, are more likely to understand your writing if you take the time to organize your thoughts and write them in the clearest, simplest form possible while considering your audience.